The Mad Bad Ad Show

 The Mad Bad Ad Show is a British comedy panel show made by Objective Productions and hosted by Mark Dolan.
-It aired for one season on Channel 4 in 2012.
+It aired for one series on Channel 4 in 2012.

 Format

 The premise of the show is based around answering questions about and related to advertisements, with the two team captains, Mark Watson and Micky Flanagan, each also making an advertisement of their own for a fictitious product which they also have to invent.

 The programme consists of two teams, each featuring, alongside the captains, one other comedian and one advertising professional.

 Episode list

 The coloured backgrounds denote the result of each of the shows: